 Research

 I examine 20th and 21st century state practices of governance and repression that have emerged through counterintelligence.
 This includes technological forms of surveillance such as predictive policing but also encompasses heightened police aggression, mercenary actions, state terrorism and torture, and other forms of state violence that move beyond the traditional policing of citizens to become military engagement against state enemies.
-My current research project shows how the U.S. enforces domestic security practices in non-uniform ways, thereby reinforcing a racial hierarchy while simultaneously shifting the dynamics of how gender and race are reproduced as technologies of control.

 Scroll Up